apehex/ctf/hackthebox/stego/forest/README.md

 - rotate 90 degrees
 - apply edge detection filter

-The texts is now readable:
+The text is now readable:
 ![just-a-forest](just-a-forest.png)

 > IsJuS1Af0r3sTbR0

-HTB doesn't accept this as a flag yet...
+HTB doesn't accept this as a flag yet, whatever the variation on "I17TO0"...

 ## Extracting hidden data

-So the first piece of text must unlock further data, like a password.
-Using common tools for hidding data in images:
+So back to the start, with the key:

 ```
 steghide extract -sf forest.jpg